theengs/decoder/docs/participate/adding-decoders.md

 The third parameter (fifth if data length is specified) can be either the index value or the data value to find.
 If the second (fourth if data length specified) parameter is `contain`, the next parameter should be the value to look for in the data source.
 If the second (fourth if data length specified) parameter is `index`, the next parameter should be the location in the data source to look for the value.

-`condition` can have multiple conditions chanined together using "|" and "&" between them.
+`condition` can have multiple conditions chained together using "|" and "&" between them.
 For example: `"condition":["servicedata", "index", 0, "0804", "|", "servicedata", "index", 0, "8804"]`
 This will match if the service data at index 0 is "0804" `OR` "8804".